 If your disease is advanced, you may be placed on a protein-restricted diet.
 Decreasing the amount of protein you eat helps reduce the production of nitrogen-containing wastes, like ammonia.
 In a severely damaged liver, detoxification of ammonia is impaired, which can lead to high blood levels of ammonia.
 These, in turn, can produce mental changes, known as encephalopathy, which eventually may lead to coma and death.

-Do not take any medicine, including over-the-counter drugs and herbal remedies, without your doctor’s approval.
+Do not take any medications, including over-the-counter drugs and herbal remedies, without your doctor’s approval.

-You should be vaccinated for flu, pneumonia, and hepatitis.
+You should be vaccinated against the flu, pneumonia, and hepatitis.
 Vaccinations will help to reduce your likelihood of becoming infected and help reduce the severity of disease if you do become infected.

 Gravity helps to pull fluid down into your feet and legs.
 Sit down, relax, and put up your feet.
 This will help reduce the swelling and relieve some of the pain in swollen legs and feet.